JayJian/COJ/README.md

 	WebSocket(socket.io) and Redis are used to implement the functionality of istant messaging

-	RESTful API is used to deal with the conncetions between backend and fronend
+	RESTful API is used to deal with the conncetions between backend(Node.js) and fronend(Angular2)

 	Docker image is built to execute user's code (docker pull jayjian0626/collaborative-online-judge-system)